ballerina-platform/module-ballerinax-mssql/ballerina/Package.md

    };
 ```

-There are situations in which you may not want to iterate through the database and in that case, you may decide
+There are situations in which you may not want to iterate through the database, and in that case, you may decide
 to use the `queryRow()` operation.
 If the provided return type is a record, this method returns only the first row
 retrieved by the query as a record.